 - Demonstrate a specific competence in a dimension of the theological curriculum.

 - Evidence a critical awareness of their own culture through discerning engagement with diverse cultural contexts in an increasingly globalized society.

 - Display the ability and inclination to maintain the practices of critical reflection and spiritual discipline necessary for continuing personal and spiritual formation throughout a lifetime of learning.

-The MA(TS) program will be completed in residence at PTS in two successive academic years.
-Domestic ministerial practitioners may petition the Admissions Committee to work toward the completion of the degree on a part-time basis and not to exceed eight years (i.e. one course per semester). click here for more details including curriculum information.
+The MA(TS) program will be completed in residence at Princeton Seminary in two successive academic years.
+Domestic ministerial practitioners may petition the Admissions Committee to work toward the completion of the degree on a part-time basis and not to exceed eight years (i.e. one course per semester).
+Get more information HERE, including curriculum details

 Doctor of Philosophy Program

-Programs are offered in twelve fields of study, organized into five broad areas:
+There are twelve fields of study in the PhD program, organized in five broad areas: